dancannon/better-go-playground/README.md

 The "Better Go Playground" extension makes the Go Playground easier to use by:

+ - Golang syntax highlighting
- - Replacing the built in with the Ace editor
+ - Replaces the built in with the Ace editor
  - Mark lines with syntax errors when running your code
- - Autocompletion + Snippets
+ - Auto-completion + Snippets
- - More coming soon
+ - Auto-save to local storage
+ - Dark/Light theme toggle